-While MAG welding works with active gases and is primarily used to make steel joints, MIG welding uses inert gases to weld non-ferrous metals.
-The inert gas used is argon, in rare cases helium (is more expensive) or mixtures of these are used.
-As the gases used do not react with the parent metal and additive materials, MIG welding is mainly used to join copper, aluminium or aluminium alloys as well as for other non-ferrous metals.
+The noble gas that is used here is argon, in rare cases also helium (which is more expensive) or mixtures of these.
+As the gases used do not react with the base and filler materials, MIG welding is mainly used for joining copper, aluminium or aluminium alloys and other non-ferrous metals.

-This type of welding is used to make vessels and pipes, in mechanical engineering, in precision engineering and in nuclear engineering.
+This type of welding is used in the production of containers and pipelines, in mechanical engineering, precision engineering or nuclear technology.

-No slag is produced by MIG welding.
-The shielding gas screens the weld from the effect of oxygen and therefore prevents the risk of oxidation.
-Due to the high working rate there is little heat effect on the materials to be welded.
-Only minor deformations are to be expected.
-This welding procedures has also established itself most due to its positional welding capabilities (i.e. working in constrained or confined positions).
-It has developed into the most used welding procedure.
-The high strength of the weld reduces the intensity of the rework.
+No slag is produced during MIG welding.
+The shielding gas protects the weld seam from the influence of oxygen and thus prevents the risk of oxidation.
+Due to the high working speed, there is little heat effect on the materials to be welded.
+Only slight deformations occur.

-If MIG welding were to be used outdoors, the shielding gases would inevitably drift away.
-Therefore, this metal shielding gas welding can only be carried out in enclosed rooms, i.e. indoors.
-It is not easy to control and needs lots of experience.
-Particular attention must be paid to thorough weld preparation.
+If MIG welding were to be used outdoors, it would inevitably lead to the shielding gases being blown away.
+Therefore this metal shielding gas welding can only be carried out in closed rooms.
+It is not easy to master and requires a lot of experience.